D3lt4lph4/slurm_job_examples/README.md

 # CRIHAN v 1.00 - Jan 2017
 # support@criann.fr

-# If the node can be shared with other users
-#SBATCH --share

 # Time limit for the calculation (48:00:00 max)
 #SBATCH --time 24:00:00